Employer of Record in the Philippines

 Cost savings

-• No need to set up a local entity: Avoid the costs of setting up and maintaining a local legal entity in the Philippines.
+• No need to set up a local entity: Avoid the costs of establishing and maintaining a local legal entity in the Philippines.

 • Reduced overhead: Eliminate expenses associated with hiring HR staff, managing payroll, and dealing with legal complexities.